'He never met a stranger' | Family, friends mourn loss of 16-year-old killed in shooting

 BURLINGTON, N.C. — Family and friends are still trying to come to terms with the fact that a boy so young had his life taken so soon.

-Burlington Police say two people were shot on E Holt Street Thursday night just after 9 o'clock.
+Burlington Police say two people were shot on E Holt Street Thursday night just after 9:00 p.m.

 Police say the two victims were a 16-year-old and a 21-year-old.
 Family and friends say the 16-year-old who died was Tiyler Graves.